 Your feedback mechanism in your axis is immediately

-going to respond so that it can replenish
+going to respond so that it can replenish the free.

 Your state of euthyroid.

 That picture on the right is probably one

 of the most important pictures that you want

 to be able to interpret.

 estrogen, you’re then going to increase your TBG.

 You’re going to then bind and remove the